meta-llama/llama-recipes/README.md

 [datasets](src/llama_recipes/datasets/): Contains individual scripts for each dataset to download and process.
 Note: Use of any of the datasets should be in compliance with the dataset's underlying licenses (including but not limited to non-commercial uses)

-[inference](src/llama_recipes/inference/): Includes examples for inference for the fine-tuned models and how to use them safely.
+[examples](./examples/): Contains examples script for finetuning and inference of the Llama 2 model as well as how to use them safely.

+[inference](src/llama_recipes/inference/): Includes modules for inference for the fine-tuned models.

 [model_checkpointing](src/llama_recipes/model_checkpointing/): Contains FSDP checkpoint handlers.